-Kids love sweets, chocolates and anything else that is loaded with sugar.
 Unfortunately, all these foods are what cause cavities.
 All the while, they usually run away at the sight of a toothbrush.
 As parents, it is our duty to ensure our little ones practice good oral hygiene from the get-go.
-Nail these tips and you will put the kids on the right path to continue good oral hygiene routines as they grow older.
+Nail these tips, and you will put the kids on the right path to continue good oral hygiene routines as they grow older.

 Kids imitate those around them, its in their nature.
 If they see you brushing twice a day, every day, that is what they will mimic.
 If you demonstrate good oral habits, they will too.
 Allowing your kids to brush their teeth with you, may also make the experience a bit more fun for them.

 Many children dont brush correctly or avoid brushing all together because they see it as a chore.
-Brushing with you, allowing children to buy TV character toothbrushes and making brushing time a fun time will entice them to brush their teeth.
-As more teeth come through, begin to use age appropriate toothbrushes with a little amount of toothpaste for children to get used to the taste.
+Brushing with you, allowing children to buy TV character toothbrushes and making brushing time fun will entice them to brush their teeth.
+As more teeth come through, begin to use age-appropriate toothbrushes with a little amount of toothpaste for children to get used to the taste.

 Brushing isn´t something that comes naturally, it is learnt.
 Brushing properly and effectively needs to be taught.
 Show kids under the age of 3 how to use a rice size amount of toothpaste and how to brush each side of their mouth.
 Once kids understand how to spit rather than swallow the paste, they can use a pea-size amount.
 When teeth have grown to touch each other, kids can begin to floss and rinse with mouthwash daily.

 Rather than sending them into the bathroom and getting on with it on their own, turn brushing into a family affair that you can do together.
 If you brush with them you will be able to monitor their brushing technique and correct them when it?s necessary.
 Children usually need supervision when brushing their teeth until the age of 8 years old.